The Inward Investment and International Taxation Review: Netherlands

 Dutch CIT is levied on a taxpayer's taxable profit, being the net income earned and capital gains less deductible losses, as determined annually in accordance with the principles of sound business practice.
 Under this general principle, which has been widely developed under Dutch case law, profits and losses are attributed to the years based on principles of realisation, matching, reality, prudence and simplicity.
 In principle, all business expenses may be deducted from the taxable profit, including interest on loans (subject to interest deduction limitation rules), and annual amortisation and depreciation on assets used for the taxpayer's business.

-In general, tax losses can be carried back to be offset against the previous year's taxable profits, and can be carried forward for six years for losses made in fiscal years starting on or after 1 January 2019.
+In general, tax losses can be carried back to be offset against the previous year's taxable profits and can be carried forward for six years for losses made in fiscal years starting on or after 1 January 2019.
 Loss carry-backs and carry-forwards are applied in the order in which the losses arose (meaning that a loss will first be offset against the previous year's profits, and then against future profits).
-These rules are expected to change as of 2022, with the carry-forward period being extended (from six years to indefinite), but the amount of loss that can be set off against taxable profits decreased to 50 per cent of the taxable profits in excess of €1 million.
-The first €1 million of taxable profits can be fully set-off with losses.
+These rules will change in 2022, with the carry-forward period being extended (from six years to indefinite), but the amount of loss that can be set off against taxable profits decreased to 50 per cent of the taxable profits in excess of €1 million.
+The first €1 million of taxable profits can be fully set off with losses.

 Special rules for loss relief may apply to the trade in 'loss-making companies'.
 A company's losses may not be offset against future profits if 30 per cent or more of the ultimate interest in that company changes among the ultimate beneficial owners or is transferred to a new shareholder.
 This rule offers a number of exceptions, however (the going-concern exception, for example).